Quick Info

 02/02/2026

-Narayan Jagadeesan scored a century (104 off 55 balls) for India A in a warm-up match against the United States ahead of the 2026 ICC Men's T20 World Cup.
-His explosive innings powered India A to a 38-run victory.
+Narayan Jagadeesan scored 104 off 55 balls for India A in a warm-up match against the United States ahead of the 2026 ICC Men's T20 World Cup.
+His innings helped India A secure a 38-run win and underlined his form before the tournament.

 07/2025

-Jagadeesan earned his maiden call-up to the India national team for the fifth Test match against England as a replacement for Rishabh Pant, who suffered a fractured right foot while batting in the Manchester Test.
-He was also named in the Indian squad for the Test series against West Indies in India.
+Jagadeesan earned his maiden call-up to the India national team for the fifth Test against England as a replacement for Rishabh Pant after Pant suffered a fractured right foot.
+He was later included in the India squad for the home Test series against West Indies.

 Do you like Narayan Jagadeesan?